 The time of the year is again upon us when the world begins to think about the amazing, wonderful grace of God in becoming man - the incarnation - when Jesus Christ was born.
 The birth of the Lord Jesus Christ is much more than a heart-warming story of a cute baby surrounded by animals, shepherds, and wise men.
 It is a central truth of the Bible story - how God became man in order to save us from our sins.
 As a result, the Christmas season provides opportunities to reach out to friends and neighbors with the gospel.

 Children's Christmas Pageant

-This year on December 15 at 5:30 PM we will have our first ever Christmas Pageant with the children of Christ Church displaying the birth narrative along with readings from Scripture.
+This year on December 13 at 5:30 PM we will have our second annual Christmas Pageant with the children of Christ Church displaying the birth narrative along with readings from Scripture.
 Like all of our services at this time, face-coverings and social distancing are required for the audience (although not for the children performing).
-We would love for you to join us, stay for evening worship at 6:00 PM and enjoy a fellowship meal afterward.
+We would love for you to join us and then stay for evening worship at 6:00 PM.

 Worship with us on the Lord's Day morning, Sunday, December 20 at 8:30 AM and 11 AM

 What better way to celebrate His birth than by worshiping Him as He has commanded in His Word?
 (Hebrews 10:25; Acts 20:7) So come and join us for morning worship!